The Process: How to Get a Terlingua Chihuahua (the ONLY way to get a Terlingua Chihuahua)

 We do not take deposits or plan homes for infant puppies.
 We do not determine if a puppy is show potential or pet until 8 weeks – we feel this is also the best age to look at personality to see what the puppy may be like as an adult.
 Our pet puppies do not go to their new home before 10-12 weeks.
 We do not go down a waiting list to choose a home, nor do we choose a home in the order someone wrote to us.
 Talking to us or writing us does not guarantee you a Terlingua puppy.
 No Terlingua puppy is reserved until we both agree it is the right fit, and we have a signed contract and payment has been made.
-We will not contact you if selling to someone else if you are "thinking about it."
+We will not contact you if we are selling to someone else if you are "thinking about it."
 We get many inquiries and have many wonderful homes for only a few puppies a year.
-Pet puppies are $1500, Show potential puppies are $3500 and up.
+Pet puppies are $2000, Show potential puppies are $3500 and up.
 While I will sometimes let a show potential puppy go as a pet, the price will still be that of a show potential puppy.